-A successful connection to the Wi-Fi network is indicated by an alternating green/orange (or green) status LED on the openSPOT3 which means the Null connector is active and the device is connected to the Wi-Fi network.
+Click on the Next button.
+The openSPOT4 will turn off it's Wi-Fi network "openSPOT4 AP", and its Status LED will become green or alternating green and orange which means the Null connector is active and the device is connected to the selected Wi-Fi network.